jothepro/doxygen-awesome-css/docs/extensions.md

 ### Usage

-Each List that is supposed to be displayed as tabs has to be wrapped with the `tabbed` CSS class.
+Each list that is supposed to be displayed as tabs has to be wrapped with the `tabbed` CSS class.
-Each Item in the list must start with an element that has the class `tab-title`.
+Each item in the list must start with an element that has the class `tab-title`.
 It will then be used as tab title.

 ```md
 <div class="tabbed">